We currently take 1 years to 12 years old.

 Afternoon tea 3 to 3.30 pm

-Lunch to be provided by parents – please see
+Lunch to be provided by parents – please see our parent handbook for more info

 - Your child will eat what they enjoy.